pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"method-check-failed"+OR+"F0202")

 ### [I0001](#I0001) (raw-checker-failed)<a name="I0001"></a>
-Unable to run raw checkers on built-in module %s
+Unable to run raw checkers on built-in module %s.

 Used to inform that a built-in module has not been checked using the raw checkers.

 **:x: Incorrect code**